-The Bath National Performance Centre comprises of two performance squads – a High Performance Squad and a BUCS Performance Group for students.
+The Bath National Pathway Centre comprises of two performance squads – a High Performance Squad and a BUCS Performance Group for students.
 The programmes are integrated, offering student athletes the opportunity to train and work alongside elite athletes.

-Among the current triathletes training at the University of Bath are Vicky Holland, the 2018 ITU World Series Champion who made history at Rio 2016 when she became the first British woman to win an Olympic medal as she claimed a brilliant bronze.
+Among the current triathletes training at the University of Bath are three-time Olympian Vicky Holland, the 2018 ITU World Series Champion who made history at Rio 2016 when she became the first British woman to win an Olympic medal as she claimed a brilliant bronze.
 She is also a multiple medallist at the Commonwealth Games and on the ITU World Triathlon Series circuit.

 Para-triathlete Michael Taylor, a double silver-medallist on the World Para Triathlon Series so far in 2021, also trains with the High Performance Squad.
 Click here to see a video with Michael about his sporting journey and Tokyo Paralympic ambitions.